-Waterlilies for sale - miniature, dwarf & larger pond waterlilies
+Order Water lilies - miniature, dwarf & larger pond waterlilies

 Submerging the top surface of the leaf below water level by more than a couple of inches at once will result in the leaf rotting away as it cannot 'breathe'.

 If the leaf is furled (rolled up) it can be placed at any depth as it is still traveling.

 The plant can be lowered deeper under the water later.
 Do not rush to take the plant all the way to its specified depth in the first year.

 Wait until Autumn and lower the basket then if the waterlily or Water Hawthorn grew strongly that year.

 Water lilies provide much needed shade to the deeper water areas: